Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 If you’re looking for a unique place to stay, check out Hotel Luna in Vigan.
 The hotel has an art museum inside and is the only hotel of this kind in all of the Philippines.

 Located just a few minutes drive out of town are the breathtaking La Paz sand dunes next to the sea.
-This was one of the highlights from our road tripping through Luzon.
+This was one of our favorite Luzon road trip destinations.
 Hop on a buggy and hold on for dear life as the driver will take you down some crazy hills.
 If you’re looking for an extra adrenaline rush then take a stab at sand boarding.
 Be sure to wear shoes or socks with your sandals as climbing back up the hill in that hot sand was torturous!

 You will not be able to get around Laoag easily without a car, so either rent a car or hire a driver for the day and explore the beauty in Ilocos Norte.